NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

        execution by-products that include but are not limited to (depending on the execution arguments): execution log, kernel list, and the file list.
-       It is a good idea to use the working directory to store the configuration file(s), valdiation reports, arhive plans, etc. More information of these files is provided later in this document.
+       It is a good idea to use the working directory to store the configuration file(s), validation reports, archive plans, etc. More information of these files is provided later in this document.
      - True
    * - kernels_directory